 Rogue State and its author came to sudden international attention when Osama Bin Laden quoted the book publicly in January 2006, propelling the book to the top of the bestseller charts in a matter of hours.
-It is an essential guide to the misdamenours of the world's only superpower.
+It is an essential guide to the crimes and misdemeanours of the world's only superpower.

 'Rogue State is a book of charges to be tied to a paving stone and thrown at the men in Washington'

-‘William Blum, once of the US State Department, gives a chilling reminder that while there may be no justification for 11 September, there may be reasons’ - Mavis Cheek in The Observer, Books of the Year 2001
+'William Blum, once of the US State Department, gives a chilling reminder that while there may be no justification for 11 September, there may be reasons.'

 'Bravo!
 A vivid, well-aimed critique of the evils of US global interventionism, a superb antidote to officialdom's lies and propaganda.'